The Science of Color in Modern UI/UX Design

 Building a Professional UI Color System

 Effective interfaces use structured color hierarchies, not random choices.
-Each color serves a specific purpose.
+Each color has a specific purpose.

 Primary colors direct attention and drive interaction.